BOXFoundation/whitepaper/whitepaper.md

   \end{center}
 \end{figure}

 Unfortunately, this approach has a severe scalability problem.
 With the diversity of the contents comes the diversity of smart contracts, thus bringing heavy burden to the blockchain, because **every contract will be executed for every message on every node**.
-Therefore, BOX Payout will take another approach which we will elaborate below:
+Therefore, BOX Payout will take another approach which will be elaborated below:

 ### Off-chain Smart Contract